cshelton/pyminfunc/README.md

 ```

 The options are supplied as a dictionary, as opposed to a structure (this is the
 only real change in the interface).
-For full set of options, see Mark Schmidt's code at the moment.
+See [here](options.md) for documentation on the options possible.

 ## Bugs